sunpy/sunpy-SEP/SEP-project.md

 abstract class.
 They are made to store the actual spatial information of a coordinate as a set of `Quantity` subclasses.
 They also provide methods to invoke transformations between systems.
-2. **Low-Level**: These classes are to serve as descriptions of -:
+2. **Low-Level**: These classes are to serve as descriptions of both coordinate frames and act as containers around the data.
-* Coordinate frames, and
-* Containers around the data.

 They subclass from `CoordinateFrame`.
 Note that a pure frame is one that does not have any coordinate data, while a frame that does have such data becomes a coordinate.
 3. **High-Level**: These classes wrap around the low-level classes and use their functionality.
 They provide additional functionality to make the low-level classes easier to use.
 Astropy uses the `SkyCoord` class to this end.